-- Charcot-Marie-Tooth Disease (CMT) is the most common inherited neurological condition, affecting one in 2,500 people or 150,000 in the United States and 2.8 million people worldwide. - Due to damage to the nerves, it causes progressive weakness and wasting of muscles in the lower arms and legs.
-It is hereditary and there is no cure. - It is important for a teacher to be familiar with how CMT can affect a child's school experience. - Being aware of CMT and its effects can help teachers and parents support the child's school involvement, making it easier on the child and the school. - CMT does NOT cause learning difficulties; however, a child may experience a variety of symptoms such as limitation in coordination, fatigue, pain, tremors, anxiety and emotional factors related to having a disability.
+- ★ Charcot-Marie-Tooth Disease (CMT) is the most commonly inherited neurological condition, affecting 1 in 2,500 people in the U.S. and 2.8 million people worldwide. - ★ Due to damage to the nerves, it causes progressive weakness and wasting of muscles in the lower arms and legs.
+It is hereditary and there is no cure. - ★ It is important for a teacher to be familiar with how CMT can affect a child's school experience. - ★ Being aware of CMT and its effects can help teachers and parents support the child's school involvement, making it easier on the child and the school. - ★ CMT does NOT cause learning difficulties; however, a child may experience a variety of symptoms such as limitation in coordination, fatigue, pain, tremors, anxiety and emotional factors related to having a disability.